 This analyst unit produces consolidated situational awareness information and intelligence during any major incident.
 Provides a common operating picture and coordinated information collection, analysis, dissemination for Colorado Department of Public safety (CDPS) and our state and local leaders and partners on significant incidents affecting Colorado.
 One-stop shop for incident information and a robust analytical team, available 24/7, to assist with the search of analytical databases and providing real-time results to local law enforcement and emergency management.

-Terrorism Liaison Officer Program
+Threat Liaison Officer Program

-A Terrorism Liaison Officer (TLO) is an identified person in a law enforcement, emergency services, military, public health, private sector entity who is responsible for reporting and disseminating suspicious activity and other criminal intelligence information to their local agency and to Colorado Information Analysis Center (CIAC).The TLO is the direct point of contact for the CIAC at the local level and is the key to the two-way flow of information from the TLO’s region to the CIAC.
+A Threat Liaison Officer (TLO) is an identified person in a law enforcement, emergency services, military, public health, private sector entity who is responsible for reporting and disseminating suspicious activity and other criminal intelligence information to their local agency and to Colorado Information Analysis Center (CIAC).The TLO is the direct point of contact for the CIAC at the local level and is the key to the two-way flow of information from the TLO’s region to the CIAC.
 TLO’s collect relevant field intelligence from their area and report this to the CIAC; they are also responsible for disseminating pertinent intelligence information from the CIAC to their own personnel.

 State, Local and Federal Partnerships